About Margot Lake

 - All photos should be taken kneeling down just above the unhooking mat; no standing.

 - All fish over 35lbs MUST be photographed in the water, NOT on the bank.
-Bring your waders to make sure your pics with the fish are in the water (under your responsibility).
+Please bring your waders to make sure your pics with the fish are in the water (under your responsibility).

 - All anglers must carry carp care kits and must treat every fish and use these whenever necessary.

-- Boats are allowed but are to be used at your own risk.
-Life Jackets are compulsory but are not supplied – please bring your own if you intend to use a boat.
+- Boats: Allowed but used at your own risk.
+Life Jackets are compulsory (not supplied – please bring your own) if you intend to use a boat.

 - Please leave your peg clean and put all litter, bottle tops, and cigarette ends in the bins provided.